cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   hosted by the RSA conference Europe.

 - IT Security Award NRW 2004
-  CrypTool and the Institute of Information Systems (University of Siegen) received the IT Security Award NRW in the category education (e-learning / knowledge transfer about cryptology).
+  CrypTool received the IT Security Award NRW in the category education (e-learning / knowledge transfer about cryptology).

 - Selected Landmark in the Land of Ideas 2008